kubecost/docs/install-on-plural.md

 plural bundle install kubecost kubecost-aws
 ```

-Plural's Kubecost distribution has support for AWS, GCP and Azure, so feel free to pick whichever best fits your infrastructure.
+Plural's Kubecost distribution has support for AWS, GCP, and Azure, so feel free to pick whichever best fits your infrastructure.

 The CLI will prompt you to choose whether you want to use Plural OIDC.
 [OIDC](https://openid.net/connect/) allows you to login to the applications you host on Plural with your login to [app.plural.sh](https://app.plural.sh), acting as an SSO provider.